ZengZezhu/Thermal-conductivity-AgTlI2/README.md

 Thermal conductivities based on unified theory

 # fig.5-data
-Fig. 5 is simply an illustration and doesn't require any specific and accurate data.
+Fig. 5 is simply an illustration and doesn't require any specific data.